Ngā Mahere, whakaaetanga me ngā rīpoata mō Puketāpapa

 Local board plans guide local board activity, funding and investment decisions.
 They also influence local board input into regional strategies and plans, including the Auckland Plan (the 30-year vision for Auckland), the council's 10-year Budget (Long-term Plan) and the annual budgets.

-We are starting the process to create our plan for the next three years.
-You can join the discussion on the Puketāpapa Local Board plan 2020 site.
+The local board has agreed on the plan for 2020.
+Read more about the discussion on the Puketāpapa Local Board plan 2020 site.

 You can request accessible word documents of local board plans through our contact centre on 09 301 0101 or by visiting one of our service centres.